dcostiuc/car-crashers/README.md

 This makes it fun and challenging for the player to obtain a higher score!

 <details>
-  <summary>Easter Egg</summary>
+  <summary> Easter Egg </summary>
   It is also fun to test the "cheat"/AI mode and see the highest score that it can get.

-See the Controls section for more information.
+  </br> See the Controls section for more information.
 </details>